KarlMaoChina/PrognogicNet/readme.md

 # `Project-ProgNos`

 This script is used for training a 2D classification model with data augmentation.
 It uses the MONAI framework and PyTorch for the implementation.
 This is a project for jiaxing no 1 hospital.
-This is still a early day work.
+This is still a very early day work.

 ## Dependencies